Silver Cup: Debut EP Silver Cup

 In November 2020, Silver Cup released their debut extended play, Silver Cup, sharing the same name as the band.
 Alongside this, the band had already released five singles and three music videos.
 At this time, Silver cup had accrued 300k streams on Spotify and began experiencing a strong social media presence on Instagram and TikTok.
 The EP centered heavily on growing up in Utah and featured Hadley and Logan as vocalists.
-The EP begins with the song Donny & Marie, a reference to Donny and Marie Osmund.
+The EP begins with the song Donny & Marie, a reference to Donny and Marie Osmond.
 This is followed by the songs "I'm Fine", "Spiral Jetty" (a reference to the Spiral Jetty sculpture), “Are You Scared to Die”, and “Showreel”.
 The Daily Utah Chronicle described the EP as:

 The sound is similar to Silver Cup's early singles but still manages to take a refreshing twist on the band's traditional sound.
 Each track features dreamy overtones accompanied by hypnotizing vocals from Hadley and dynamic interjections from Logan.